archie-mckenzie/flipcards/README.md

-# Flipcards for NYC Civic Engagement Commission
+# Open-Source Flipcards

-A simple demo game where users can shuffle and flick through the deck of cards designed by the Civic Engagement Commission.
+A simple demo game where users can shuffle and flick through the deck of cards.
+Originally designed for the New York Civic Engagement Commission.
 Composed completely of frontend HTML, CSS, JS.

-TO DO
-- More animations
-- Get higher res images
+To add to your own web page, follow the HOWTO.md instructions in 'addtoany'

 BEST PRACTICES
-- Comments in JS above each function, data structure, and other locations at programmer's discretion
 - All images stored exclusively in the 'images' folder